RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ## Troubleshooting (Typical Problems)

-- A failure in starting the backend S3 server (MinIO) makes the pool INOPERABLE.
+- A pool becomes INOPERABLE, when starting the backend S3 server fails.
 For diagnosing, the reason button on UI shows the message from the backend.
-However, it may not help much.
-It is usually just `"Invalid arguments specified"`.
+A typical error is that pool's bucket-directory is not writable.
+The message looks like `"mkdir /home/XXX/XXX/.minio.sys: permission denied"` (for the MinIO backend).
+Unfortunately, the message might not help much in other error cases.

 - MinIO stores its state in a directory ".minio.sys" in pool's bucket-directory.
-An inconsistent state could cause MinIO to fail, and make the pool INOPERABLE.
-The contents of ".minio.sys" can be incompatible between versions, and it typically happens after updating MinIO.
-Recovering from this problem needs two steps: remove the directory ".minio.sys", and delete the pool.
+An inconsistent state could cause MinIO to fail.
+  The contents of ".minio.sys" can be incompatible between versions.
+  It typically happens when a user runs MinIO by yourself.
+Recovering from this problem, do two steps: remove the directory ".minio.sys", and delete the pool.

 - An existence of regular files in pool's bucket-directory may cause a problem.
-Creating a bucket of the same name errs in the backend.
+Creating a bucket of the same name fails in the backend.
-  MinIO usually issues an error message with "BucketAlreadyOwnedByYou".
+  MinIO issues an error message with `"BucketAlreadyOwnedByYou"` which appears in a dialog message.

 ## Bucket-Pool State